Agoric/agoric-sdk/packages/governance/README.md

 describe all the most common kinds of votes.
 A vote between two candidates or positions uses UNRANKED with a limit of one vote.
 ORDER will be useful for Single Transferable Vote or Instant Runoff Voting.
-ElectionType distinguishes PARAM_CHANGE, which has structured questions, from others where the issue is a string.
+ElectionType distinguishes PARAM_CHANGE, which has structured questions, from others where the issue is represented by a string.

-When posing a particular question to be voted on, the closingRule also has to be specified.
+When posing a particular question to be voted on, the closingRule has to be specified.
 When voters are presented with a question to vote on, they have access to QuestionDetails, which includes information from the QuestionSpec, the closingRule, and the VoteCounter instance.
-The VoteCounter has the Electorate in its terms, so voters can verify it.
+The VoteCounter has the Electorate in its `terms`, so voters can verify it.

-Voters get a voting facet via an invitation, so they're sure they're connected to the Electorate that's responsible for this vote.
+Voters get a voting facet via an invitation, so they can reliably identify the Electorate.
 They can subscribe with the electorate to get a list of new questions.
-They can use the questionHandle from the notifier to get the questionDetails.
-Voters cast their vote by sending their selected list of positions to their electorate, which they know and trust.
+They can use the questionHandle from each update from the subscription to get the questionDetails.
+Voters cast their vote by sending their selected position(s) to their electorate, which they know and trust.

 This structure of Electorates and VoteCounters allows voters and observers to verify how votes will be counted, and who can vote on them, but doesn't